lkk688/llm-multimem-agent/docs/physical_ai_autonomous_driving.md

 ## Tesla's Latest Model: A Case Study

-Tesla's Full Self-Driving (FSD) system represents one of the most advanced implementations of neural network-based autonomous driving, showcasing how modern AI techniques can be applied to real-world driving scenarios. <mcreference link="https://www.thinkautonomous.ai/blog/tesla-end-to-end-deep-learning/" index="0">0</mcreference>
+Tesla's Full Self-Driving (FSD) system represents one of the most advanced implementations of neural network-based autonomous driving, showcasing how modern AI techniques can be applied to real-world driving scenarios. [[0]](https://www.thinkautonomous.ai/blog/tesla-end-to-end-deep-learning/)

 ### Evolution from Modular to End-to-End Learning

-Tesla's autonomous driving system has undergone a significant architectural transformation, as illustrated by the evolution timeline: <mcreference link="https://www.thinkautonomous.ai/blog/tesla-end-to-end-deep-learning/" index="1">1</mcreference>
+Tesla's autonomous driving system has undergone a significant architectural transformation, as illustrated by the evolution timeline: [[1]](https://www.thinkautonomous.ai/blog/tesla-end-to-end-deep-learning/)

 ```mermaid
 graph TD